pavel-pasechnik/local_certificateimport/README.md

 - 📝 One-click CSV template download so column order and sample data are ready.
 - 🎯 Pick the destination certificate template from a dropdown instead of memorising template IDs.
 - 🔢 Certificate numbers are generated automatically by the official `tool_certificate` component, so the CSV `code` column can stay empty.
-- 📑 Review every imported certificate (user ID, display name, filename) and export the list to CSV for audits.
 - 📁 Automatically extracts PDFs, creates missing records in `tool_certificate_issues`, and stores files via the Moodle file API.
 - 🔁 Idempotent: updates existing issues (code/time) and replaces stored PDFs when needed.
 - 📊 Generates an import report showing *User → Code → Status* with “Imported / File not found / Error”.